mjambon/ocaml-for-pa/README.md

 * Add functionality to the evaluator.
 For this, start a collection of test cases, i.e. sample programs written in the target language, and run the `interp` program.

+Ideas for extra credits:

+* Write a useful program in the new language.
+* Add support for partial application.
+* Write and load a library of functions to manipulate lists.
+* Add support for references.
+* Add support for pattern matching.
+Note that a representation for sum types is already available in the base language since there's no typechecking and lists, tuples, and variants all use the basic atom and list building blocks.